andrewacashner/hearingfaithms/chapters/chapter-3.md

 Haec cùm attentè considerauerint, tum verò omnia mysteria, quae hoc articulo continentur, humili ac fideli animo credant, & adorent: nec curiosè & quod sine periculo vix vnquam fieri potest, illa inuestigare, ac perscrutari velint."]
+The important point here is not simply the basic theology of incarnation (though understanding that is central), but the way the catechism presents this as a source of wonder and amazement---in short, as an object of devotion.

+Cornelius á Lapide presents Christ's birth in the same devotional manner even within the highly learned genre of his Latin Biblical commentary.
-To answer the same question, Lapide draws on Biblical and patristic sources to show that Christ's birth is integral to the Christian gospel of salvation through Christ's sacrifical death and resurrection.
+Lapide draws on Biblical and patristic sources to show that Christ's birth is integral to the Christian gospel of salvation through Christ's sacrifical death and resurrection, and that this miracles "stupefies" those who would contemplate
+it:

-In the birth of Christ, he writes "the Word was made flesh, God was made man, the Son of God was made the son of a Virgin":
+> The Word was made flesh, God was made man, the Son of God was made the son of
+> a Virgin.

-> This was of all God's works the greatest and best, such that it stupefied and
+> This \[...\] was of all God's works the greatest and best, such that it
-> stupefies the angels and all the saints.
+> stupefied and stupefies the angels and all the saints.
 > In this God demonstrated his full power by uniting man to God, the mire to the
 > Word, the earth to heaven; and showed his full wisdom, since the one who could
 > not suffer and redeem us in his divinity, put on flesh in the Virgin, since in